 AAC #2 Proposal for an Imaginist Butlins

-Professor Scott King, UAL Chair of Visual Communication invited the postgraduate student members of his Autonomous Arts Club to participate in the event 'A Proposal for an Imaginist Butlins' for the Cultures of Resilience Exchange Programme curated by Chair of Design for Social Innovation Professor Ezio Manzini.
+Scott King, UAL Chair of Visual Communication (2013-2016 Project) invited the postgraduate student members of the Autonomous Arts Club (A.A.C) to participate in the event 'A Proposal for an Imaginist Butlins' for the Cultures of Resilience Exchange Programme curated by Chair of Design for Social Innovation Professor Ezio Manzini.

 "The notion of play can only escape the linguistic and practical confu- sion surrounding it by being considered in its movement.
 After two cen- turies of negation by the continuous idealization of production, the primitive social functions of play are presented as no more than decaying relics mixed with inferior forms that proceed directly from the neces- sities of the current organization of production.
 At the same time, the progressive tendencies of play appear in relation to the development of these very forces of production.’
 Internationale Situationniste #1 (June 1958).

 We live in an increasingly leisure orientated society (coffee ‘boutiques’ where shops once were, art galleries where industry once was, shopping as a pastime and social activity, people working from home).
 The original Butlins holiday camp model accommodated most aspects of life (housing, entertainment, childcare, dining) with an almost military rigidity; the only part of ‘real life’ that was not covered was ‘work’.
 Here, we shall discuss if or how a leisure-oriented ‘society’ like Butlins could provide a realistic, sustainable template for the model of a new society that values ‘play’ over ‘work’.